Texas Hold ’em is both a mix of poker and a board game. Although new, it has become very famous amongst bettors compared to other board games.

 Basic Rules of Texas Hold’em

-Each player is dealt two cards (hole cards) face-down at the start of the game, then five more cards (community cards) face-up in 3-1-1 phases as the game progresses.
+Each player is dealt with two cards (hole cards) face-down at the start of the game.
+Then five more cards (community cards) face-up in 3-1-1 phases as the game progresses.
 Then each player will have to make a prediction predetermined by house rules.
 After that, three cards will be dealt faced up, and betting will be made.

 Basic Strategy of Texas Hold’em

 A good betting strategy can be formulated with the knowledge that you don’t always need the best hand to win a round.
 A player can bet enough to make everyone else fold, so it is a methodological process of knowing when to call, raise, bet, or fold.

 The best trick is to remain tight and maintain strong hands at the beginning, then play aggressively mid-game and stay aware of your playing position.
 Players close to the end of each round have the luxury of being more aggressive because they have an idea of what others have done.

 Texas Hold’em owes its early origins to Texas, where it was played in the first years of the 20th century.
 Back then, it did not have ‘Texas’ as part of its name.
 This was affixed close to half a century later as the game spread across the United States.

 Las Vegas is where Hold’em got most of its current popularity following its introduction to entertainment joints in the 1960s.
 California Club is the first known Las Vegas location where the game was played (in 1963).
 Golden Nuggets then took up this position in the mid-60s until the game became professional around 1969.

 There are three variations of Texas Holdem, and their difference comes from house rules.

 - Limit Texas: Here, the limit a player can play to is determined by the house rules, and non can go beyond that limit.